AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-projects/create-project-from-template.md

 ## Create a project from a template in the Projects area

-You can create a project from the Projects area in theMain Menu, or from the Projects area of a portfolio or a program.
+You can create a project from the Projects area in the Main Menu , or from the Projects area of a portfolio or a program.

 1. Do one of the following: